 Timings: 10 AM to 8 PM

-Located on the Jungfernstieg boulevard, the Alsterhaus is the most traditional department store that offers the best shopping deals.
-Bags, jewelry, toys, and delis are some of the most famous attractions here that also make this place perfect for a day trip with your loved ones.
+Located on Jungfernstieg boulevard, the Alsterhaus is the most traditional department store that offers the best shopping deals.
+Bags, jewelry, toys, and delis are some of the most famous attractions here, making this place perfect for a day trip with your loved ones.
 You can satiate all your cravings to date by taking home the finest of home decor, fashion items, and more.
-This upscale place for shopping in Hamburg is truly one of its kind!
+This upscale place for shopping in Hamburg is genuinely one of a kind!

 Timings: 10 AM to 8 PM